kuleshov/tensor-factorization/README.md

 recent algorithms based on the method of moments for solving problems such as:

-* Learning mixtures of Gaussians (a way of clustering the data)
+* Learning mixtures of Gaussians (a way of clustering data)
 * Topic modeling (e.g., using the LDA algorithm)
 * Learning HMMs for sequence analysis